stakiran/bodyclock/README.md

 # bodyclock
-`bodyclock` go best with your body-clock playing, training and conditioning.
+A lightweight tool for playing, training and conditioning your body-clock.

 ## Demo